The-Royal/The_Royal_Vitamins-Included_Case/README.md

 # The_Royal_Vitamins-Included_Case

- A 3D-Printed Case for the Let's Split Vitamins Included Keyboard by Duckle29  (Original Let's Split Keyboard by Wootpatoot)
+A 3D-Printed Case for the Let's Split Vitamins Included Keyboard  **(Original Let's Split Keyboard by Wootpatoot)**

+ These Cases were designed from the PCB Files graciously open-sourced by [Duckle29 HERE ON GITHUB](https://github.com/Duckle29/Vitamins-included)

 ___